 All flowers need sunlight (whether full or indirect) to grow.
 But sunflowers adore the sun so much, they continually turn their blossoms to face the sun as it treks across the daytime sky.
 At dawn, sunflower blooms face east toward the rising sun.
 As the day wears on, and the sun moves overhead, sunflowers follow its light, until they eventually face west toward the setting sun.
 By the time dawn rolls around the next day, the blooms have returned to their eastward-facing position, ready to make the journey all over again.

 Cacti are known more for their prickly spines than their blooms.
-That is, unless you’re talking about the night-blooming cereus (cereus is a genus of cacti that bloom at night).
-It’s infamous for its short-lived, silvery-white nighttime blooms.
-By blooming at night, they reduce competition for pollinators for other plants.
-The majestic “Queen of the Night,” which is one type of night-blooming cereus, not only blooms at night, it also only blooms once a year!
+That is, unless you’re talking about the night-blooming cereus.
+Cereus is famous for its short-lived, silvery-white nighttime flowers.
+By blooming at night, they reduce competition with other plants for pollinators.
+The majestic “Queen of the Night,” one type of night-blooming cereus, blooms at night only once a year.

 Rhododendrons are cold hardy evergreen shrubs.
 But just because most species are able to withstand a hard freeze, doesn’t mean the weather can’t get too cold for their taste.
 On frosty winter and spring mornings, their long, leathery leaves curl up like cigars.
 Rhododendrons do this as a defense mechanism to protect themselves from dehydration in cold weather.
 Since the shrub loses water through its leaves, whenever the ground is frozen, the roots aren’t able to sip enough groundwater from the soil to replace what would be lost through the leaves—so its leaves spiral inward to keep water from escaping.
 Once the ground warms again, its leaves unfurl.